tmenguy/ha-solcast-solar/README.md

 v4.0.39
 * Updates to sensor descriptions, and alter some sensor names by @isorin (Potentially breaking for UI/automations/etc. should these these sensors be in use.
 Power in 30/60 minutes, and custom X hours sensor.)
 * Remove dependency on scipy library by @autoSteve
-* Add granular configuration options for attributes by @autosteve
+* Add granular configuration options for attributes by @autoSteve

 Full Changelog: https://github.com/BJReplay/ha-solcast-solar/compare/v4.0.38...v4.0.39